 A ship designer must very well know the sources of whirling vibration so as to take proactive measures.
 We will discuss them in brief below:

 As we have seen earlier, the varying wake onto the propeller, the effective thrust provided by the propeller is not always along the shaft centreline, but at some angle to the centreline of the shaft.

 This exerts bending stress onto the shaft, resulting in whirling.
 Also, as the angle between thrust and shaft centreline changes periodically, various modes of whirling are observed.

 To counter this issue, the shaft is pre-aligned such that in operating conditions, this effect is minimised.

-The data of gas pressure in engines are provided by engine manufacturers, and the shafting system is designed with the data in consideration.
+The data of gas pressure in engines are provided by engine manufacturers, and the shafting system is designed with the data into consideration.

 If the centrelines of the shaft coupling flanges are not carefully coincided during shaft alignment at the shipyard, it results in loss of the continuity of the rotation axis of the shaft.